marqsm/LED-bot/docs/HACKER_SCHOOL_NOTES.md

 ### Current Setup

-Hacker School's LEDBot is awesome, though at present our cord situation is a little quirky (we have 3 cords).
+Recurse Center's LEDBot is awesome, though at present our cord situation is a little quirky (we have 3 cords).

 * Large 5V Power Adapter - Goes to connector LED panel's barrel connector
 * Small 5V Power Adapter - Connects to the Beaglebone Black's barrel connector